zarosath/MedievalDreams.io/README.md

 # blitzmax-blitzKingdoms
-Kingdoms where users make servers and play matches with randomly generated resources on the map
+Kingdoms where users make servers, create characters and play matches with randomly generated resources on the map

 Build & run main to run.